Strong Coupling Constants of the Doubly Heavy Spin-1/2 Baryons with Light Pseudoscalar Mesons: Numerical results

 \section{Numerical results}

 There are two sets of input parameters needed to perform the numerical analysis.
 One corresponds to the mass and decay constants of the light pseudoscalar meson as well as the non-perturbative parameters coming from the light-cone DAs of different twists calculated at the renormalization scale $\mu=1\text{GeV}$.
 These parameters are collected in Tables \ref{tabmeson} and \ref{tabDAs}, respectively.
-The other corresponds to the doubly heavy baryons masses and residues which are taken from \cite{Aliev:2012ru} and are presented in Table \ref{tabBaryon}.
+The other set of input parameterscorresponds to the doubly heavy baryons masses and residues, which are taken from Ref. \cite{Aliev:2012ru} and are presented in Table \ref{tabBaryon}.

-The sum rules for the strong coupling constants depend also on three auxiliary parameters $M^2$, $s_0$ and $t$ that should be fixed.
-To find the working intervals of these parameters the standard prescriptions of the method are used: the variations of the results with respect to the changes in these parameters should be minimal.
+The sum rules for the strong coupling constants also depend on three auxiliary parameters $M^2$, $s_0$ and $t$ that should be fixed.
+To find the working intervals of these parameters, the standard prescriptions of the method are used: the variations of the results with respect to the changes in these parameters should be minimal.
 First of all we would like to fix the working region of $t$.
 Considering $t=\tan\theta$, we plot the strong coupling constants with respect to $\cos\theta$.
-We choose $\cos\theta$ and vary it in the interval $ [-1,1] $ in order to explore $ t $ at all regions.
-Our analyses show that the variations of the results are minimal in the intervals $0.5 \leq \cos\theta \leq 0.7$ and $-0.7 \leq \cos\theta \leq -0.5$ for all the strong decays under study.
+We choose $\cos\theta$ and vary it in the interval $ [-1,1] $ in order to explore $ t $ in all regions.
+Our analysis shows that the variations of the results are minimal in the intervals $0.5 \leq \cos\theta \leq 0.7$ and $-0.7 \leq \cos\theta \leq -0.5$ for all the strong decays under study.

-The continuum threshold depends on the energy of the first excited state at each channel.
+The continuum threshold depends on the energy of the first excited state in each channel.
 Unfortunately, we have no experimental information on the first excited doubly heavy baryons.
-We choose it in the interval $(m_B+0.3)^2\leq s_0\leq(m_B+0.7)^2 \text{GeV}^2$, which dependence of the results on $s_0$ are weak.
+We choose it in the interval $(m_B+0.3)^2\leq s_0\leq(m_B+0.7)^2 \text{GeV}^2$, where dependence of the results on $s_0$ is weak.
 As examples, we show the dependence of $g_{\Omega^{(\prime)}_{QQ^{(\prime)}} \Omega^{(\prime)}_{QQ^{(\prime)}} \eta (\eta^\prime)} $ on continuum threshold in Fig~\ref{fig:s0}.
-From this figure, we see that the strong coupling constants depend on the variation of the $s_0$ very weakly in the selected intervals.
+From this figure, we see that the strong coupling constants depend very weakly on the variation of the $s_0$ in the selected intervals.

 For $M^2$, the lower and higher limits are determined as follows.
-The lower bound, $M^2_{\text{min}}$, is found demanding the OPE convergence.
+The lower bound, $M^2_{\text{min}}$, is found bydemanding the OPE convergence.
 The higher bound, $M^2_{\text{max}}$, is determined by the requirement of pole dominance, i.e.,